Two students looking at a notebook outside on the UC Berkeley campus

 Preparing for Admission

-The courses Nutrient Function and Metabolism (NST 103) and the Metabolic Basis of Human Health and Disease (NST 160) are prerequisites courses for the MNSD.
+A course in nutrient metabolism and the specific course Metabolic Basis of Human Health and Disease (NST 160) are prerequisites courses for the MNSD.
 While students may find equivalent courses at another university, these courses are not usually offered at a community college.
 Given the unique nature of these courses, students have one of the follow options to complete these courses:

 • Complete the courses the year prior to the start of the program through the UC Berkeley Extension concurrent enrollment program.